 - assign parts on the meetings to other congregants

-- conduct judicial committee meetings to determine allegations of misconduct by others
+- conduct judicial committee meetings to determine allegations of misconduct

 - perform baptisms